Prince Edward Road (Hong Kong)

-Prince Edward Road East (Chinese: 太子道東) and Prince Edward Road West (Chinese: 太子道西) are roads in Kowloon, Hong Kong, going in an east-west direction and linking Tai Kok Tsui, Mong Kok, Kowloon Tong, Kowloon City and San Po Kong (outside the retired Kai Tak Airport).
+Prince Edward Road East (太子道東 (taai^{5} zi^{2} dou^{6} dung^{1})) and Prince Edward Road West (Chinese: 太子道西 (taai^{5} zi^{2} dou^{6} sai^{1})) are roads in Kowloon, Hong Kong, going in an east-west direction and linking Tai Kok Tsui, Mong Kok, Kowloon Tong, Kowloon City and San Po Kong (outside the retired Kai Tak Airport).

 The roads were named after Prince Edward in 1922, later Edward VIII, after his visit to Hong Kong.

 Prince Edward station and the Prince Edward area in Hong Kong are both named after Prince Edward Road, rather than Prince Edward himself.

 Prince Edward Road

 In the beginning of the 1920s, the Hong Kong government was developing the Mong Kok district and decided to build a road connecting this to Kowloon City.
 In April 1922, Prince Edward (later Edward VIII) came to Hong Kong and visited the construction of this road.
 Due to this visit, the government named this road Prince Edward Road.
 In the 1930s, Prince Edward Road was extended to the area of Ngau Chi Wan.
 During Japanese occupation, the road was renamed as Kashima-dori (鹿島通り).